clearlinux/how-to-clear/06-rpms.md

 dependencies or as part of the buildroot toolchain.

-The buildroot dependencies are obtained from both local and upstream Clear Linux OS `yum` repositories, and dependencies are resolved using `dnf` or `yum` such that the buildroot is complete, before rpmbuild commences with the build process.
+The buildroot dependencies are obtained from both local and upstream Clear Linux OS `yum` repositories.
+Dependencies are resolved using `dnf` or `yum` such that the buildroot is complete, before rpmbuild commences with the build process.